-One reason for the adoption of airguns as the standard energy source for marine seismic surveys is that, unlike explosives, they have not been associated with large-scale fish kills.
-However, existing information on the impacts of seismic surveys on marine fish populations is limited.
 There are three types of potential effects of exposure to seismic surveys: (1) Pathological, (2) physiological, and (3) behavioral.
-Pathological effects involve lethal and temporary or permanent sublethal injury.
+Pathological effects involve lethal and temporary or permanent sub-lethal injury.
 Physiological effects involve temporary and permanent primary and secondary stress responses, such as changes in levels of enzymes and proteins.
 Behavioral effects refer to temporary and (if they occur) permanent changes in exhibited behavior (e.g., startle and avoidance behavior).
 The three categories are interrelated in complex ways.
 For example, it is possible that certain physiological and behavioral changes could potentially lead to an ultimate pathological effect on individuals (i.e., mortality).

-The specific received sound levels at which permanent adverse effects to fish potentially could occur are little studied and largely unknown.
-Furthermore, the available information on the impacts of seismic surveys on marine fish is from studies of individuals or portions of a population; there have been no studies at the population scale.
+The available information on the impacts of seismic surveys on marine fish is from studies of individuals or portions of a population.
+There have been no studies at the population scale.
 The studies of individual fish have often been on caged fish that were exposed to airgun pulses in situations not representative of an actual seismic survey.
 Thus, available information provides limited insight on possible real-world effects at the ocean or population scale.

-Hastings and Popper (2005), Popper (2009), and Popper and Hastings (2009a,b) provided recent critical reviews of the known effects of sound on fish.
+Hastings and Popper (2005), Popper (2009), and Popper and Hastings (2009) provided recent critical reviews of the known effects of sound on fish.
 The following sections provide a general synopsis of the available information on the effects of exposure to seismic and other anthropogenic sound as relevant to fish.
 The information comprises results from scientific studies of varying degrees of rigor plus some anecdotal information.
 Some of the data sources may have serious shortcomings in methods, analysis, interpretation, and reproducibility that must be considered when interpreting their results (see Hastings and Popper, 2005).
 Potential adverse effects of the program's sound sources on marine fish are noted.

-Pathological Effects-The potential for pathological damage to hearing structures in fish depends on the energy level of the received sound and the physiology and hearing capability of the species in question.
+Pathological Effects: The potential for pathological damage to hearing structures in fish depends on the energy level of the received sound and the physiology and hearing capability of the species in question.
 For a given sound to result in hearing loss, the sound must exceed, by some substantial amount, the hearing threshold of the fish for that sound (Popper, 2005).
-The consequences of temporary or permanent hearing loss in individual fish on a fish population are unknown; however, they likely depend on the number of individuals affected and whether critical behaviors involving sound (e.g., predator avoidance, prev capture, orientation and navigation, reproduction, etc.) are adversely affected.
+The consequences of temporary or permanent hearing loss in individual fish on a fish population are unknown; however, they likely depend on the number of individuals affected and whether critical behaviors involving sound (e.g., predator avoidance, prey capture, orientation and navigation, reproduction, etc.) are adversely affected.